mlamanuzzi/developingdataproducts/index.md

 To use the app, simply choose the predictor of MPG that you would like to investigate.

-Once chosen, a linear model is built using the selected predictor with respect to mpg.
+Once chosen, a linear model is built using the selected predictor with respect to mpg, and the regression line drawn.

 A summary table is also shown of that variabel in the dataset.